Driftwood2D/Driftwood/docsrc/01_Engine_Usage/02_Configuration_File.md

 ## tick

-The "tick" section contains settings regarding engine ticks.
+The "tick" section is an optional section that you can add manually.
+It contains settings regarding engine ticks.
 Each tick is a cycle of the engine in which things can happen.

 ### tps